1

 To thrive as a Reporting Officer, you need strong analytical skills, attention to detail, and a background in business, finance, or data analysis, often supported by a relevant degree.
 Familiarity with data visualization tools (such as Tableau or Power BI), advanced proficiency in Excel, and knowledge of reporting or database systems are typically required.
 Excellent communication, organizational skills, and the ability to interpret and present complex data clearly make someone stand out in this position.
 These skills ensure accurate, timely, and actionable reporting that supports informed decision-making within an organization.

-What is the meaning of reporting officer?
+What is a reporting officer?

 What are the main challenges a Reporting Officer typically faces when gathering data from multiple departments?